Lokalise graphic of ICU message format

 Formatting and parsing

-The ICU message format is a part of the formatting and parsing module in the ICU library.
-It is a powerful and flexible module supporting a number of formatting methods in numerous programming languages.
+The ICU message format is part of the formatting and parsing module in the ICU library.
+It’s a powerful and flexible module that supports various formatting methods across many programming languages.

 Practical usage of the ICU message format